-- In ET The Extraterrestrial, the fact that the life forces of ET and Elliot have been linked is indicated by electrocardiograms.
-As ET slowly dies, Elliot's own life signs get weaker and weaker.
-In the end, they both get better.
+- In E.T. the Extra-Terrestrial, the fact that the life forces of ET and Elliot have been linked is indicated by electrocardiograms.
+As E.T. slowly dies, the link breaks and Elliot's own life signs get better while E.T.'s dive towards a flatline.
+In the end, E.T., too, gets better.

 - In Sliding Doors, this occurs to Helen Quilley in one of the timelines as she dies in James' arms.